Jess Glynne

-Jessica Hannah Glynne (born 20 October 1989) is an English singer and songwriter.
-After signing with Atlantic Records, she rose to prominence in 2014 as a featured artist on the singles "Rather Be" by Clean Bandit and "My Love" by Route 94, both of which reached number one in the UK.
+Jessica Hannah Glynne (born 20 October 1989) is an English singer.
+She rose to prominence in 2014 as a featured artist on the singles "Rather Be" by Clean Bandit and "My Love" by Route 94, both of which reached number one on the UK Singles Chart.
+Glynne signed with Atlantic Records to release her debut studio album, I Cry When I Laugh (2015).
+Despite mixed critical response, it debuted atop the UK Albums Chart and spawned the successful singles "Hold My Hand" and "Don't Be So Hard on Yourself".

+Glynne's second studio album, Always In Between (2018), debuted at number one in the UK and saw continued success with the singles "I'll Be There", "These Days", "All I Am", "Thursday" and "One Touch"; the first of these made Glynne the first British female solo artist to have seven number one singles on the UK Singles Chart.
+After parting ways with Atlantic Records, she signed with EMI Records to release her third studio album, Jess (2024).

+Glynne has achieved multiple accolades throughout her career, including a Grammy Award and nine Brit Award nominations.
 She was considered one of the "Most Influential People Under 30" by Forbes magazine in 2019.

-Her debut studio album, I Cry When I Laugh (2015), debuted at number one on the UK Albums Chart and saw the international success of the singles "Hold My Hand" and "Don't Be So Hard on Yourself".
-Glynne's second studio album, Always in Between (2018), also debuted at number one in the UK and saw continued success with the singles "I'll Be There", "These Days", "All I Am", "Thursday" and "One Touch"; the first of these made Glynne the first British female solo artist to have seven number one singles on the UK Singles Chart, beating Cheryl with five.
-Glynne has achieved multiple accolades throughout her career, including a Grammy Award and nine Brit Award nominations.

 Early life

-Jess Glynne was born in Hampstead and raised in Muswell Hill, North London, in a Jewish family.
+Jessica Hannah Glynne was born in Hampstead and raised in Muswell Hill, North London, in a Jewish family.
 Her mother, Alexandra (née Ingram), worked in A&R in the music industry.
 The family name was originally Goldstein, but her grandfather changed it to Glynne.

-She applied for the television show The X Factor when she was 15 years old, but dropped out of the audition process following a disagreement with the producers.
+She was requested to participate in the second season of the television show The X Factor when she was 15 years old, but dropped out of the audition process following a disagreement with the producers.

 She attended Rhodes Avenue Primary School, then attended Fortismere School, where she completed her A-levels in 2008, and took various jobs at a boutique, a fitness centre and a hairdresser's.

 After a period spent travelling the world, Glynne worked for a music management company in her late teens and began networking with songwriters and producers, eventually honing her artistry for four years.